Kaltsoon/data-management-and-databases/slides/07-join-clauses/join-clauses.md

 - The `INNER JOIN` clause _only_ selects rows that have matching values in _both_ tables based on the join condition
 - The `LEFT OUTER JOIN` clause includes the non-matching rows from the table which is on the _left_ of the join clause and the matching rows from the table on the right
 - The `RIGHT OUTER JOIN` clause includes the non-matching rows from the table which is on the _right_ of the join clause and the matching rows from the table on the left
+- The difference between `INNER JOIN` and `OUTER JOIN` lies in the way the _non-matching rows are handled_
 - The `CROSS JOIN` clause selects rows from _both_ tables _without a join condition_